-(collectively, Motus equityholders), subject to certain adjustments.
+On August 4, 2021, the Company acquired all of the equity interests of Motus and AlgaeneX, each a privately held, preclinical stage company.
+In connection with the closing of the Company's acquisition of Motus, the Company issued an aggregate of 2,889,367 shares of the Company's common stock, following certain closing-related reductions, to Motus's former stockholders and option holders and certain individuals who are entitled to receive a portion of the acquisition consideration (collectively, Motus equityholders), subject to certain adjustments.
 The Company is obligated to issue to Motus equityholders an aggregate of 184,433 shares of the Company's common stock on each of the first, second and third anniversaries of the closing date and up to 5,348,572 shares in the aggregate upon the achievement of certain development and regulatory milestone events, and to pay to the Motus equityholders an aggregate of \$35 million upon the achievement of certain net sales-based milestones and a portion of the value of a priority review voucher (to the extent issued to the Company), in each case, subject to certain reductions.
+During August 2022, the Company fulfilled the payment due on the first anniversary of the closing date by issuing 171,427 shares of the Company's common stock, after certain reductions.